Kara (Supergirl episode)

 "Kara" is the series finale of the American TV series Supergirl, based on the DC Comics character Kara Zor-El / Supergirl.
 It is set in the Arrowverse, sharing continuity with the other television series of the universe.
-The twentieth episode of the sixth season, it was written by Rob Wright & Derek Simon from a story by showrunners Robert Rovner & Jessica Queller, and directed by Jesse Warn.
+The twentieth episode of the sixth season and 126th episode overall, it was written by Rob Wright and Derek Simon from a story by showrunners Robert Rovner and Jessica Queller, and directed by Jesse Warn.
+The episode aired on November 9, 2021 on The CW.

 Melissa Benoist stars as Kara, and is joined by principal cast members Chyler Leigh, Katie McGrath, Jesse Rath, Nicole Maines, Azie Tesfai, Julie Gonzalo, Peta Sergeant and David Harewood.
 The episode sees Kara being aided by several old allies in her fight against Nyxly and Lex Luthor.
 Several former series regulars make guest appearances, including Mehcad Brooks, Chris Wood, Jeremy Jordan, and Calista Flockhart.

-"Kara" premiered in the United States on The CW on November 9, 2021, and was watched by 0.49 million viewers with a 0.2 share among adults aged 18 to 49.